Ultral1sk/generatedoctemplate/README.md

 ## Folder Structure

-- (src/Docxtemplate.js)
+- (src/Docxtemplate.js / DTIComponent.js)
-  Contains the business logic of DOCX templater that's supposed to be tested regarding this research.
+  Contain the business logic of DOCX templater package that's supposed to be tested regarding this research.

 - (src/templates)
-  The DOCX file that we are going to use for this example.
+  The DOCX files that we are going to use for this example.
   One needs to just upload the document via the provided input on the client side.

+1. DocxtemplaterSimpleExample "Simple" example
+2. Docxtemplater(dynamic_fields_example) More complex example

-- (src/data.json)
+- (src/data.json / dtidata.json)
   Dummy data used for this template (self-explainatory enough).

 Runs the app in the development mode.\